-There is one type of mixed-use center within the Lakes District Master Planned Community Area established herein.
+There is one type of mixed-use center within the Lakes District.
 More detailed building type, street, and open space standards apply in the mixed-use centers, as identified in subsequent Parts.
 Village Centers are encouraged to develop as a series of complete blocks within interconnected streets.
 Each Village Center must contain a minimum mix of the different block types: mixed-use, residential, or civic.
 The different block types each have standards for maximum size, allowable uses, minimum intensity or FAR (floor area ratio), minimum building street frontage, building height, and parking ratios which are identified in Figure 15-1.
 In addition, the following descriptions pertain to the variables in Figure 15-1: